2021 Impact factor 4.991

 Are by invitation only through the Editorial Board.
 There is no general limit to the overall length -- they may contain, but should not be restricted to, original work.
 Reviews will fall into one of the following categories:

-1) Comprehensive reviews of major topics within the "Aims and Scope" of EPJA and EPJC.
+1) Comprehensive reviews of major topics within the "Aims and Scope" of EPJC.
 Their primary assets will be pedagogical exposition, synthesis of key developments, and the inclusion of a definitive and representative bibliography.

 2) Technical papers presenting an extensive review of a specialist topic within the "Aims and Scope".